The following article is an excerpt from "A Book of Bible Study"

 Jesus again spoke of those who would be the greatest in the kingdom of Heaven as we see recorded in Matthew 18.
 He taught that those who humble themselves like a little child are among the greatest in the kingdom of Heaven.
 These believers have been brought to the place where they realize their complete dependence upon Him; they trust in Him for their every need, and they obey Him.

-James also gave us insight as to who would be among the greatest in God’s kingdom.
+James also gave us insight about those who would be among the greatest in God’s kingdom.
 James taught that poor believers who find themselves living in “humble circumstances” should take pride in their high position in the kingdom of God.

 The circumstances of our lives, and the giving of thanks to God in the midst of these circumstances because of the good that He is bringing from them, are both God’s will for us as His people.
-Drinking from the cup or being baptized with the baptism of Jesus’ sufferings is God’s will for each of us as believers, and these sufferings will be experienced during the course of our lives in the measure that God has determined for each of us.
+To Drink from the cup, or be baptized with the baptism of Jesus’ sufferings, is God’s will for each of us as believers, and these sufferings will be experienced during the course of our lives in the measure that God has determined for each of us.
 The Bible teaches us that God has ordained it will be through these sufferings that we will realize a share in Christ’s eternal glory, and a place of honor in the kingdom of God.